ddella/FakeAPI/README.md

 docker image ls fakeapi:2.0
 ```

 >Make sure you have the file `.dockerignore` in the same directory as the `Dockerfile`.
-This is to exclude files unneeded from the final image:
+This is to exclude files unneeded in the final image:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>